Non-stationary Spatial Modeling Using Fractional SPDEs: Introduction

 Several approaches have been proposed to model non-stationary spatial processes.
 One prominent class of methods is the deformation approach, where the spatial domain is transformed through a bijective mapping such that the process appears stationary in the transformed space \citep{sampson1992nonparametric, damian2001bayesian, schmidt2003bayesian}.
 Another strategy relies on convolution-based constructions, which represent the spatial process as a smoothed integral of a latent process, allowing the covariance structure to vary across space \citep{higdon1998process, paciorek2006spatial}.
 Covariate-driven models offer an alternative, incorporating spatially varying covariates directly into the covariance function to capture heterogeneity \citep{neto2014accounting, risser2015regression}.
 Notably, several of these approaches have associated software implementations, such as the local covariance models provided by \citet{risser2017local, risser2020bayesian}.
 However, while the methods give considerable flexibility, they use dense covariance matrices which often come with a substantial computational cost.

 The SPDE approach proposed by \citet{lindgren2011explicit} provides an efficient alternative by approximating non-stationary GRFs using sparse precision matrices. \citet{hu2015spatialmodellingtemperaturehumidity} applied the approach to model annual precipitation in southern Norway, while \citet{fuglstad2015exploring} incorporated spatially varying anisotropy. \citet{fuglstad2015doesnonstationaryspatialdata} demonstrated that non-stationary models can improve predictive performance, but also emphasized the importance of carefully controlling model flexibility to avoid overfitting.
 Another important extension is the rational approximation for fractional SPDEs introduced by \citet{bolin2020rational}.
 This enables GRFs with arbitrary smoothness parameters, overcoming the limitation of the original SPDE formulation being restricted to a limited set of smoothness values.
 The example in \citet[Section~7]{bolin2020rational} combined non-stationary range and variance with a fractional smoothness parameter, but assumed isotropy.
+Other computational alternatives to speed up computations with fractional non-stationary SPDE models also exist, such as the matrix-free approach \citep{pereira_geostatistics_2023} and Krylov subspace methods \citep{antil_efficient_2022}.
+However, they rely on approximations of the covariance matrix and the likelihood, and are not discussed further.

 This paper extends existing work on non-stationary fractional SPDE models by incorporating non-stationarity in the anisotropy.
 The result is a more flexible class of models capable of capturing a wider range of spatial processes.
 A key challenge in non-stationary SPDE-based modeling is practical inference \citep{2022_SPDE_10_years}, and it is well established that penalizing the flexibility of non-stationary components through appropriate priors is essential \citep{fuglstad2019constructing}.
 We therefore develop priors for both stationary and non-stationary parameters.
 To obtain gradients during parameter estimation, we differentiate the log-likelihood using \textit{automatic differentiation} (AD).
-Compared to finite-difference approaches, this technique scales well with the number of parameters, making it ideal for non-stationary models.
+Compared to finite-difference approaches, this technique scales well with the number of parameters, making it beneficial for non-stationary models.
+There is evidence to suggest that AD can be helpful for optimizing the smoothness parameter with a Matérn covariance structure \citep{geoga2023fitting}, but it is also known that marginal variance, range, and smoothness are not consistently estimable under infill asymptotics \citep{zhang2004inconsistent}.
+Thus a key focus in this paper is to assess how well the flexible model works in practice in terms of computational robustness.